Somerville Board of Health Six City Tobacco Initiative

 Our primary goals are to prevent young people from becoming addicted to tobacco, and to protect the public from secondhand smoke.
-Listed below are some of the ways we are working in Somerville to make smoking history.
+Listed below are some of the ways we are working in our region to make smoking history.

 Educating tobacco retailers about local and state laws, regulations, and ordinances,

 Conducting regular compliance checks of retailers to make it harder for youth to purchase tobacco products,

 Responding to public complaints about smoking in public places or the selling of tobacco to minors,

 Providing technical assistance on developing and implementing smoking policies for schools and businesses,

 Promoting changes in local regulations and ordinances related to youth access to tobacco products and secondhand smoke in public places,